 Royal College of Surgeons Collections Review

-The Royal College of Surgeons of England Library, Museums and Archives have recently started a comprehensive survey of the Designated collections held at the College, due for completion in December 2015.
+In 2015 the Royal College of Surgeons of England Library, Museums and Archives undertook a comprehensive survey of the Designated collections held at the College..

 The data gathered as part of this project will be essential for the success of planned development work anticipated in the next five years, as well as the long-term provision of services and resources that are based on our collections.